stackbit-projects/my-business-6b0c6/src/pages/contact.md

     padding_bottom: medium
     background_color: none
   - type: form_section
-    content: >-
+    content: >
-      ## Pricing
+      ## Why join us?

-      After a short onboarding call I will be able to provide you with ballpark pricing, followed by a detailed proposal once we discuss the details.
+      Be a member of Aktibeto for just $25.00/year.
+After a short onboarding call I will be able to provide you with pricing, followed by a detailed proposal once we discuss the details needed to achieve your career goal.

-      ### Proposal

-      Your proposal will include several choices in terms of pricing structure and deliverable timeline.

-      ### Terms

-      If at any point you'd like to cancel our project, you are required to provide a 30-day written notice, after which I will transfer all of your assets to you so you can use them anytime.
+      By becoming a member, you will be surrounded with a supportive community, you will be prepared to learn, engage, experience and build your network of like minded people.
     content_align: left
     form_position: left
     form_width: fifty